GoogleChrome/web.dev/src/site/content/en/handbook/style/index.md

 Provide a way to measure success.
 How can developers test that they've followed your instruction correctly?

 ## Keep it simple
 Focus on essential details when explaining a tool or technique.
 Avoid overwhelming the reader with "real-world" examples that include complexities that aren't required to understand the basic concept.
 Save those details for supplemental codelabs or follow-up posts.
-See the "[Code splitting with React.lazy and Suspense](/code-splitting-suspense)" post for an example.
+See the [Code splitting with React.lazy and Suspense](/code-splitting-suspense) post for an example.

 Avoid jargon.
 If you absolutely _must_ use a term most web.dev readers are unlikely to know, define it in a short aside.
-See the "[web.dev components](/handbook/web-dev-components#asides)" post for how to include asides.
-Also check out the "[Inclusion and accessibility](/handbook/inclusion-and-accessibility#use-readable-language)" post for more info about writing readable language.
+See the [web.dev components](/handbook/web-dev-components#asides) post for how to include asides.
+Also check out the [Inclusion and accessibility](/handbook/inclusion-and-accessibility#use-readable-language) post for more info about writing readable language.

 {% Compare 'worse', 'Don’t' %}
 > In some scripts, graphemes can be visually joined when they're adjacent.